aidanwyber/Eidos/README.md

 # Eidos

+⚠️ Construction still in progress!

 Eidos is a TypeScript toolkit for building creative-coding sketches with p5.js.
-It combines a lightweight geometry core, a Verlet-based physics engine inspired by [toxiclibsjs](https://github.com/hapticdata/toxiclibsjs), and rendering helpers so you can prototype interactive systems without re-implementing the basics every time.
+It provides geometry utilities and a physics engine that builds directly on [toxiclibsjs](https://github.com/hapticdata/toxiclibsjs), extending its Verlet physics system with modern TypeScript typing and p5.js rendering helpers.

 Eidos (εἶδος) refers to Plato's form, an idea with a functional structure.